penguin-digital/penguin.js/README.md

 - Add the `extension` folder to chrome as a plugin.
 - Install dependencies `npm i`
-- Start the server `npm run dev` (make sure there is a MongoDB running)
+- Start the server `npm run dev`
+- Make sure there is a MongoDB running with `mongod`

 **Usage**